casumo-archive/js-compose/README.md

 The service definition can optionally include an `extras` property as an array.
 Each item will be passed to the first extension where `canHandleExtra(extraDefinition, extensionApi) === true` for all lifecycle hooks.

 The `onGetComplete` hook is called at the end of every call to `container.get()`, immediately before returning, even if the service already existed in the cache.
 Any return value is ignored.

+## API

+### new Container(extensions: Array<Extension>, config: Object)

+A Container instance is constructed with all extensions and complete configuration.
+The order of extensions is relevant when deciding which to use for steps detailed in the Architecture section above.

+### container.get(id: String): Promise<Any>

+Returns a promise for the service with the given id.

+### container.cache: Object

+The cache for the container is a dictionary of service name to `Promise`.
+Unstable API.

+### container.config: Object

+The config given when constructing this container instance.
+Unstable API.

+### Container.defaultInitialiser(extension: Extension): Extension

+A static utility function exposed on the Container constructor.
+Using this will make an extension always return true for `canInitialise` checks, meaning there is no need to include the `init` param in the service definition, making it the "default".
+Only one extension should be added using this, and it should be at the bottom of the extensions list.